12 9月 How To Make Ceramic Foam Filter

 Finished foam filters were tested for resistance by filtration during casting in the form of aluminum alloys.

-The proposed solution allows to increase the mechanical strength and heat resistance of ceramic foam filters.
+The proposed solution allows for increasing the mechanical strength and heat resistance of ceramic foam filters.

 In addition, the introduction of fine-ground wastes from the PCF allows the organization of waste-free production of ceramic foam filters.